rholangcoop/rholang.org/content/docs/send-receive.md

 Sending and receiving is one of the most important things to understand in Rholang.

-> Because Rholang is an asynchronous programming langugage, there is no return in a function.
-That's why you call a function HelloWorld(args) via sending on the functions name HelloWorld.
+> Because Rholang is an asynchronous programming langugage, there is no return in a function.That's why you call a function `HelloWorld(args)` via sending on the `functions` name HelloWorld.
 You are sending via the ! syntax.

-> Note
->
-> Because of the asynchrony you don't know when the function you called via HelloWorld!(args) is sending the processed data back over some other channel, Rholang has the for(args<-channels) syntax for waiting until all the needed arguments are received over the channels.
+> Because of the asynchrony you don't know when the `function` you called via HelloWorld!(args) is sending the processed data **back** over some other channel.
+Thats why there is no `return` in the `function`.
+Instead Rholang has the for(args<-channels) syntax for waiting until all the needed arguments are received over the channels.

 ## Example